Project Gamma Card Game Rules Document

 When you play a card or ability, it is put onto Dream, and the player who did not play the card becomes the active player, who may then take an action or pass.
 Any new cards/effects put into dream are placed above other cards/abilities already there.
 Once a player passes, all cards in Dream (unresolved cards) are resolved in order of top to bottom.

 When a card is played, it goes to Dream.
-When it resolves, it goes to reality (or memory if it is a spell).
+When it resolves, it goes to reality if it is a unit or item, and goes to memory if it is a spell.
 When a card in reality or dream is destroyed (such as by taking damage greater than it’s defense stat), it is put into memory.
 Damage only occurs to cards in dream & reality.

 • To reiterate, you pay an ability or card’s cost to play it, and only once it resolves it does it’s effect and/or enters play.